-Chakra Alignment Worksheets
+Chakra Alignment/Healing Worksheets

 If you’re serious about working on your energy body, I have a fantastic resource that can greatly help in your endeavor of clearing your energy blockages.
-It includes information sheets, alignment worksheets, and chakra affirmations printable.
+It includes information sheets, alignment worksheets, and chakra affirmations printables.

 You can check out the 7 Chakra Healing Worksheet Bundle (With Free Chakra Information Sheets)

 Some of the Other Thinks You Can do to Heal the Throat Chakra

 In addition to the above, you can do some of the simple things mentioned below to heal your throat chakra.

 Most of us are often so eager to speak that we tend to miss out on a lot of stuff.
 This eagerness to speak is generally the result of an anxious mind.
 Such a mind is often incapable of comprehending the point of view of others.

 Do you struggle to finish listening to a complete podcast or YouTube videos?
 It’s your restless mind that makes you bounce from one source of information to another without completing any one of them.

 Some people have this bad habit of cutting others while they speak.
 Not only do they speak out of turn, but generally speaking, they’re loud and obnoxious, and for that reason, they are often perceived as rude and arrogant.